 Do not use this medicine if you have taken other triptan or ergot-type migraine medicines within the past 24 hours.
 Some examples of triptan medicines are almotriptan (Axert®), eletriptan (Relpax®), frovatriptan (Frova®), naratriptan (Amerge®), rizatriptan (Maxalt®), sumatriptan/naproxen (Treximet®), or zolmitriptan, (Zomig®).
 Some examples of ergot-type medicines are dihydroergotamine (D.H.E.
 45®, Migranal®), ergotamine (Bellergal®, Cafergot®, Ergomar®, Wigraine®), or methysergide (Sansert®).
 Also, do not use this medicine if you have taken a MAO-A inhibitor (eg, Nardil®, Parnate®) in the past 14 days.

-This medicine may cause serious type of allergic reaction called anaphylaxis.
-Anaphylaxis requires immediate medical attention.
+This medicine may cause a serious type of allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
 The most serious signs of this reaction are very fast or irregular breathing, gasping for breath, or fainting.
-Other signs may include changes in color of the skin of the face, very fast but irregular heartbeat or pulse, hive-like swellings on the skin, and puffiness or swellings of the eyelids or around the eyes.
+Other signs may include: changes in facial skin color, very fast but irregular heartbeat or pulse, hive-like swellings on the skin, and puffiness or swellings of the eyelids or around the eyes.
 If these side effects occur, get emergency help at once.

 Check with your doctor if you have used this medicine and your migraine got worse or started occurring more often.

 This medicine may cause problems if you have heart disease.
 If your doctor thinks you might have a problem with this medicine, he or she may want you to take your first dose in the doctor’s office or clinic.